 I don’t make pancakes very often anymore (trying to mind our carbs…), but when I do, I make them without adding sugar so I can indulge in my horded stash or Canadian maple syrup.

 My homemade pancakes have many variations, but are usually based on a simple 1:1:1 mix ratio, scaled for the number of hungry humans and hounds – i.e. for every 1 cup of self-raising flour, I use 1 cup wet ingredients and 1 egg.
 Because I often use yogurt for part of my wets, the pancakes are usually extra thick and cakey.
 They’re also slightly denser, more nutritious, and more filling.
+If I’m not using yogurt, I’ll use less liquid or add a bit more flour to get a nice batter consistency.
 I don’t actually follow a recipe or use measuring cups when I make pancakes, relying on my “calibrated eyeball” instead, but here is a general example with rough measurements.

 Example Pancake Ingredients: